Tar command options and syntax explained

 creating tar archive

-To add multiple files into the archive, specify them as arguments.
-For example, the following command creates an archive file files.tar from files; a, b, c, d and f.
+To add multiple files to the archive, specify them as arguments.
+For example, the following command creates the archive file files.tar and adds files a, b, c, d and f.

 #tar -cvf files.tar a b c d f

-Just like the files, we can also specify the directories as arguments.
-If we specify a directory as an argument, all of its files and sub-directories are recursively added into the archived file.
-For example, the following command creates an archived file data.tar from the directory testdir.
+Like files, you can also specify the directories as arguments.
+If you provide a directory as an argument, it recursively adds all its files and sub-directories to the archived file.
+For example, the following command creates an archived data.tar from the testdir directory.

 #tar -cvf data.tar testdir